UPDATE: Children among 8 injured in police car crash

-Four children and two police officers are among eight people injured in a collision involving a police squad car and another vehicle on Thursday morning (9 May).
+Four children and two police officers are among eight people injured in a collision involving a police SUV and another vehicle on Thursday morning (9 May).

 Police and emergency services are on the scene of the collision on Shamrock Road near Northward Road, Bodden Town.